orca-so/whirlpools/docs/whirlpool/docs/03-Getting Started/02-Create Pool/01-Splashpool.md

 # Create Splash Pools

 Creating a Splash Pool is the easiest way to launch your token on Orca.
 You only need to provide the mint addresses of 2 tokens and the initial price.
-Easy as that!
+It's that simple.

 ## Function overview
 **`createSplashPoolInstructions()`**